integeruser/jgltut/README.md

 If your graphics card does not meet the minimum requirements to run the tutorials, the program will print to console the message `You must have at least OpenGL 3.3 to run this tutorial.`, and then will likely crash raising an exception.
 The requirements are checked using LWJGL functions, and the program simply reports what the LWJGL library finds.

-I am not able to run the tutorials on a MacBook Pro (Retina, Late 2013), as LWJGL reports that the graphics card does not support OpenGL 3.3 (despite it should support OpenGL 4.1); I can't tell if this is a problem of LWJGL or OS X. I tried both in Mavericks and Parallels+Windows.
-Suggestions are welcome.

 I can't dedicate much time to this project anymore, but in the future I will probably:

 - do some refactoring on code I don't like